eernstg/extension_type_unions/README.md

 This example illustrates that this kind of union type can be used to declare that a particular formal parameter can be an `int` or a `String`, and nothing else, and it is then possible to pass actual arguments which are of type `int` or `String`, as long as they are explicitly marked as having the union type and being a particular operand (first or second, in this case) of that union type.

 The method `split` is used to handle the different cases (when the value of `x` is actually an `int` respectively a `String`).
-It is safe in the sense that it accepts actual arguments for the operands of the union type; that is, the first argument is a function (a callback) that receives an argument of type `int`, and the second argument is a function that receives an argument of type `String`.
+It is safe in the sense that it accepts actual arguments for the operands of the union type; that is, the first argument is a function (a callback) that receives an argument of type `int`, and the second argument is a function that receives an argument of type `String`, and `split` is going to call the one that fits the actual `value`.

 An alternative approach would be to use a plain type test: